aaaa760/vacation-email-responder/README.md

 # vacation-email-responder
- a A Node.js based app that is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation with a little UI in  react.js.
+  A Node.js based app that is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation with a little UI in  react.js.